-Marcia Jean Carter served as assistant dean in the College of Education and Human Services and professor in the Department of Recreation, Park, and Tourism Administration, Western Illinois University-Quad Cities.
+Marcia Jean Carter served as assistant dean in the College of Education and Human Services and professor in the Department of Recreation, Park, and Tourism Administration at Western Illinois University-Quad Cities.

 Carter is currently an adjunct faculty with the University of St. Francis.
 She earned her doctorate from Indiana University.